 Impact or Mitigation Statement - A statement describing any factors that the Party believes were not, and should have been, considered during the creation of the Action Plan.

-Investigator - A trained an impartial person designated by the Chief Civil Rights Officer to investigate allegations of Discriminatory Misconduct (e.g. gather relevant information and conduct interviews).
+Investigator - A trained and impartial person designated by the University to investigate allegations of Discriminatory Misconduct.